Living arrangements for children and teenagers after separation or divorce

 Organisation

-- Let your child know who’ll take them to school, where they’ll sleep and how often they’ll see each of you.
+- Let your child know where they’ll sleep, how often they’ll see each of you, and who’ll take them to places like school or child care.

-- Keep essential clothing and personal items like nappies, underwear, toiletries, pyjamas and runners at both homes.
-This way your child doesn’t have to remember to move everything between your 2 homes.
+- Keep essential clothing and personal items like nappies, underwear, toiletries, pyjamas and shoes at both homes.
+This way your child doesn’t have to remember to move everything between homes.

 - If your child has a special blanket or toy, make sure your child takes it when going back and forth.
 This will help your child feel more secure.